tactokens/norsu/README.md

 A web extension blockchain wallet for the TAC platform.

-## Build instructions

-To build Norsu you need to go to the `norsu-build` repo.
-This repo stores the latest distribution for Norsu in the `dist` folder.

 ## Installing the extension

+These instructions are for Chrome or Brave.
 Until Google approves the extension, it has to be installed manually.
+Perhaps someone would like to try FireFox or Edge, and provide instructions for installing on those.

+1. Clone the repo with `git clone https://github.com/tactokens/norsu.git`

-Open Chrome and enter `chrome://extensions` in the address bar (for Brave, change that to `brave://extensions`).
+2. Open Chrome (or Brave) and enter `chrome://extensions` (or `brave://extensions`) in the address bar.

-Toggle the "Developer mode" switch in the top-right corner to on.
+3. Toggle the "Developer mode" switch in the top-right corner to on.

-Click on "Load unpacked" and select the `./dist/chrome` folder.
+4. Click on "Load unpacked" and select the `./dist/chrome` folder.

 The extension should now be loaded into your browser.

+## Build instructions

+To build Norsu you need to go to the `norsu-build` repo.
+This repo only stores the latest released distribution for Norsu in the `dist` folder.

 ## Web3 instructions